-- Assisting in the development and review of the Company rules. - Ensuring Company rules are clearly explained and understood by all employees. - Ensuring a copy of the written Company rules provided to each and every employee annually as part of the Red Book.
-The Red Book is available online to all employees on the 4S electronic platform. - Assisting in the development of the Progressive Discipline Policy. - Schedules and conduct discipline meetings with employees as required. - Comply with all the requirements as defined under the Occupational Health and Safety Act and Regulations. - Maintain the documentation and records of Progressive Discipline.
+- Assisting in the development and review of the Company rules. - Ensuring Company rules are clearly explained and understood by all employees. - Ensuring a copy of the written Company rules provided to each and every employee annually as part of the Annual Orientation. - Assisting in the development of the Progressive Discipline Policy. - Schedules and conduct discipline meetings with employees as required. - Comply with all the requirements as defined under the Occupational Health and Safety Act and Regulations. - Maintain the documentation and records of Progressive Discipline.